 Every effort is made to match you with a project in your field of interest.
 However, we have only a few positions, each of which has a narrow research focus.
 Therefore, you may find that the area of research you will be working in is not an exact match with your interests.

-When you have found an advisor, inform the department Human Resources Officer in 176 Watts Hall and Mark Cooper in 143 Fontana Lab.
+When you have found an advisor, inform the department Human Resources Officer and Mark Cooper.